Australian leader urges Facebook to lift its news blockade | Business

 There was public outrage at how the Facebook blockade was bungled, cutting access — at least temporarily — to pandemic, public health and emergency services.

-The blockade was a response to the House of Representatives on Wednesday night passing a bill that would make Facebook and Google pay Australian media companies fair compensation for the journalism that the platforms link to.
-The legislation must be passed by the Senate to become law.
+The blockade was a response to the passage of a bill by the House of Representatives on Wednesday night that would make Facebook and Google pay Australian media companies fair compensation for the journalism that the platforms link to.
+The legislation must be approved by the Senate to become law.

 Google has responded by quickly working out licensing content deals with major Australian media companies under its own News Showcase model.

 Rupert Murdoch's News Corp. has announced a wide-ranging deal with Google covering operations in the United States and Britain as well as Australia.
-Major Australian media organization Seven West Media also reached a deal earlier in the week.
-Rival Nine Entertainment is reportedly close to its own pact, and state-owned Australian Broadcasting Corp. is in negotiations.
+Major Australian media organisation Seven West Media also reached a deal earlier in the week.
+Rival Nine Entertainment is reportedly close to its own pact, and state-owned Australian Broadcasting Corp is in negotiations.

 Morrison said he discussed the Facebook dispute with Indian Prime Minister Narendra Modi on Thursday.
 Morrison was also discussing Australia's proposed law with the leaders of Britain, Canada and France.